 Last updated

-Telus Mobility has the best coverage in the country, with 99% of Canadians covered by its 4G LTE network.
-More than 70% of Canadians can connect to its 5G network, but only with a premium Telus cell phone plan.
-Koodo and Public Mobile operate on the Telus network, giving those customers great coverage but with lower-priced plans.
+Telus Mobility has the best coverage in the country.
+Its 4G LTE network covers 99% of Canadians—meaning you likely find your neighbourhood on the Telus cell coverage map.
+Additionally, more than 70% of Canadians can connect to the Telus 5G network while on a premium Telus phone plan.
+Under the Telus network, carriers like Koodo and Public Mobile support customers with great coverage on lower-priced plans.

-WhistleOut’s data experts compiled coverage data, researched network reliability, and applied our unique expertise in plan data and availability to compare Telus with its competitors.
-Bell and Rogers closely match its nationwide wireless network coverage, so let’s look at what makes these companies different.
+WhistleOut’s data experts compiled coverage data, researched network reliability, and applied our unique expertise in plan data and availability to compare Telus with its competitors, analyzing each carrier's coverage map.
+Bell and Rogers closely match their nationwide wireless network coverage, so let’s look at what makes Telus different from other cellular brands.

 Telus Mobility coverage at a glance

-However, the Telus nationwide cellular network covers most cities, towns, and highway arteries.
+The Telus service coverage spans most cities, towns, and major highways.
 In addition to sharing Canada’s largest cell tower network with Bell, it also ranks at the top for speed and reliability.

 What we love